ekagra1602/Turing/docs/README.md

-# AgentFlow - Learn by Observation
+# Turing - Learn by Observation

 <img src="https://img.shields.io/badge/Status-Beta-yellow" />
 <img src="https://img.shields.io/badge/Python-3.8%2B-blue" />
 <img src="https://img.shields.io/badge/Platform-macOS-lightgrey" />

-**AgentFlow** is an AI agent that learns by watching you work.
+**Turing** is an AI agent that learns by watching you work.
 Like an intern that shadows you, learns your workflows, and then executes them autonomously.

 ## 🎯 Vision